replane-dev/replane-dotnet/examples/README.md

 ## Notes

-- All examples use fallback values, so they'll work even without a server
+- All examples use default values, so they'll work even without a server
 - Each example has its own README with detailed instructions
 - Examples reference the `Replane` NuGet package (version 0.1.0)